willemjanvdun/OCA_notes/notes.md

 int expr4 = (3 + 5) * 9 - 7;  //65
 System.out.println(100/9.9); //Since one of the operands (9.9) is a double, it wil perform a real division and will print 10.1010101010101
 ```
+- If evaluation of the left-hand operand of a binary operator completes abruptly, no part of the right-hand operand appears to have been evaluated.
 ## Switches
 Here are the rules for a switch statement:
 1. Only ```String```, ```byte```, ```char```, ```short```, ```int```, (and their wrapper classes ```Byte```, ```Character```, ```Short```, and ```Integer```), and ```enums``` can be used as types of a switch variable.
 (String is allowed only since Java 7).